Question: I haven’t had my period in 2 months; Am I Pregnant?

 So what step should you take?

 If pregnant, you must not panic.
 Most women who miss pregnancy signs may not have planned for a baby.
-Now you should talk to your doctor especially if you have the above symptoms.
+Now you should talk to your doctor or midwife, especially if you have the above symptoms.

 2. Drugs you are currently taking